willklein/design-system-success/slides.md

 ---

 <!--
-At this point, our design system had lost.
-It would dream that the designers and developers of this essential user experience would not only be using it, but consulting it daily for guidance.
+At this point, our design system had lost.(edit) It would dream that the designers and developers of this essential user experience would not only be using it, but consulting it daily for guidance.
 That its components would permeate the designs in Figma, and its tokens and React components would be leveraged throughout the frontend.
 But not this time.

 Let me tell you want happens next.
 -->